Mat-thieu/laravel-parallel-job-queues/README.md

 # Laravel parallel job queues

-_Do not use this in production, yet, it can be very useful for development!_
+_Do not use this in production, it can be useful for development_

 ### Features